 Specific ethics-promotion laws were passed after the Watergate imbroglio.
 With the Freedom of Information Act it became much harder to hide government documents that might show wrongdoing.
 The Presidential Records Act made Oval Office records the official public property of the U.S. government, not the principals, and established laws for the management of those materials.
 Campaign finance reform was passed to minimize the influence of money on presidential candidates after they were elected.

 In looking back on the prosecution of the Vietnam War, Congress passed the War Powers Act, intended to prevent presidents from continuing indefinite American military combat campaigns without Congress’ approval.

 Other guidelines — such as releasing tax returns, placing assets in a blind trust, and lying less than, say, 50% of the time, to name a few — have continued to hold by honorable tradition.
 Until now: the Trump era.

 Donald Trump has refused to release his tax returns as a candidate or as president.
 If a presidential candidate hides his (or her) income tax returns, he likely is hiding information we need to know about his ability to govern ethically.
 After President Trump resigns, this will have to be legislated.

 The Department of Justice is supposed to be fiercely independent of the White House.
-But President Trump has tried persistently to bully DOJ into submission.
-He has conducted outrageous, though technically not illegal, personal interviews with three (and only those three, out of over 90) U.S. Attorneys who, if confirmed, would have jurisdiction over him and his businesses.
-And all three of those candidates have ties to The Donald.
+But President Trump has tried persistently to bully the DOJ into submission.
+He has conducted outrageous, though technically not illegal, personal interviews with three (and only those three, out of over 90) U.S. attorneys who, if confirmed, would have jurisdiction over him and his businesses.
+And all three of those candidates have ties to Donald.
 After President Trump resigns, this will have to be legislated.